 CHIEF SCIENTIST & CEO

 Dr. Sechrest founded Global Wildlife Conservation and serves as Chief Scientist and CEO.
-He leads GWC’s efforts to explore, document, and protect the world’s most threatened species and habitats.
+He leads GWC’s efforts to explore, document, and protect the world’s most endangered species and ecosystems.
 Dr. Sechrest has a background in conservation biology, particularly focused on mammal conservation and priority setting for biodiversity conservation.
-Dr. Sechrest is a conservation biologist, with a focus on international wildlife conservation.
 His interests in conservation science vary widely, and include work on threatened species, zoology, protected areas, biodiversity patterns and processes, natural history, environmental science, and the link between academic and applied conservation science.

 - Ph.D.
 Biology, University of Virginia.